 What happens if someone doesn't disclose a conviction?

-If a job applicant fails to disclose an unspent conviction, the employer can withdraw their job offer.
+If a job applicant fails to disclose an unspent conviction when asked, the employer can withdraw their job offer.
 If an employee fails to disclose a conviction during the course of their employment, this could potentially result in disciplinary proceedings or dismissal.

 Can you be sacked for not disclosing a criminal record?

-An employee can be sacked for failing to disclose any unspent criminal conviction, provided they were asked about any criminal record during the recruitment process or disclosure of convictions is a condition of employment.
+An employee could face disciplinary action, including dismissal, for failing to disclose any unspent criminal conviction, provided they were asked about any criminal record during the recruitment process or disclosure of convictions is a condition of employment.

 Do you have to declare a conviction if it is spent?